Nintendo 64 RGB SCART Cables

 Either way, you can get cables with a sync stripper built in is available if csync compatibility is required, however most setups will already have another sync stripper in the chain.

 Fully-shielded SNES RGB SCART cable (PAL) (UK Seller)

 Super Nintendo SNES RGB SCART cable (PAL) (US Seller)

 Once again, please make sure to never use use an NTSC cable in a PAL system!!!

 Basic RGB Mods:

-I’ve you’ve installed a basic RGB mod and you have motherboard revisions NUS-CPU-01 or NUS-CPU-02 (and some -03’s), they might actually have csync (but not RGB) already connected to pin 3 (csync) on the multi-out (not PAL!).
-If you have one of those board revisions, you’ll most likely be able to just purchase a NTSC SNES RGB cable that gets sync from the csync pin.
-I say “most likely”, because I’ve seen csync from some N64’s work on some equipment, but not others.
-For example, I had an N64 that worked on my RGB monitor with a csync RGB SCART cable, but not through my switch and capture card which are pretty sensitive to sync.
+I’ve you’ve installed a “basic” RGB mod that only connects three wires (RGB) and you have motherboard revisions NUS-CPU-01 or NUS-CPU-02 (and some -03’s), they might actually have csync (but not RGB) already connected to pin 3 (csync) on the multi-out (not PAL!).
+If you have one of those board revisions, you’ll most likely be able to just purchase a NTSC SNES RGB cable that gets sync from the csync pin without doing anything else.
+For later revision N64 boards, check the RGB mod relevant to your consoles for more information.